Canned Anmitsu Dessert from Nihonbashi Eitaro Honpo

-This year, the cherry trees came into blossom earlier than every year because of warmer temperatures, so the summer is likely to come sooner as well.
+This year, the cherry trees came into bloom earlier than every year because of warmer temperatures, so the summer will also come sooner.

 Nihonbashi Eitaro Honpo’s Anmitsu Can

 When it comes to canned Anmitsu, the one from Nihonbashi Eitaro Honpo (日本橋榮太棲本舗) is among the best-recognized.
 Eitaro Honpo is a long-established Wagashi shop founded in 1818 in Nihonbashi, Tokyo, which first introduced the Anmitsu can in 1978.

 The box contains these three things; a small Anmitsu steel can, Kuro-Mitsu (黒みつ: black syrup), and Koshi-An (こしあん) packets.
 As you can see in the picture below, this canned dessert has a long shelf life, kept for over a year.

 How to Prepare

 Therefore, this one, which cost me about 350 yen, can be a nice souvenir or gift for you.
 For those curious, here, I will share how to prepare it.